niklas-hasselmeyer/minidusen/README.md

     Model.all.each(&:index_search_text)

 You only need to do this once.
-Dusen will automatically index all further changes to your records.
+Minidusen will automatically index all further changes to your records.

 ### Indexing changes in associated records

-Dusen lets you index words from associated models.
+Minidusen lets you index words from associated models.
 When you do this you need to reindex the indexed model whenever an associated record changes, or else the indexed text will be out of date.

 As an example we will associate `Contact` with an `Organization` and make it searchable by the name of her `Organization`: